MohamedKhalidLx/OSPF-in-Action-Network-Build-and-IPv6-Subnetting/README.md

   - `172.16.10.4/30` (R2-R3 link)

 ### Addressing Table:
-Refer to the [Addressing Table](OSPF%20in%20Action-Network%20Build.pdf) for complete IP address assignments, or check the details below:
+Refer to the [Addressing Table and Objectives](OSPF%20in%20Action-Network%20Build.pdf) for complete IP address assignments, or check the details below:

 | **Device**        | **Interface**       | **IP Address**          | **Subnet Mask/Prefix** | **Description**              |
 |-------------------|---------------------|------------------------|-----------------------|-----------------------------|